NEUIR/ExpandR/README.md

 Then you can construct a dataset for supervised training by running this script, which includes generating query expansion using LLM and dividing the dataset.
 Our constructed dataset has been uploaded to [huggingface].
 You can download and use them directly.
 ```
+cd ExpandR/scripts
-bash scripts/gen_supervised_data.sh
+bash gen_supervised_data.sh
 ```
 (3) Third step: Training the retriever Model

 After constructing the training data, you can start training the retriever model.
 ```
+cd ExpandR/scripts
-bash scripts/supervised_train.sh
+bash supervised_train.sh
 ```

 ### 3. DPO Training
-You can download the lora checkpoint of LLM-QE directly from [here](https://huggingface.co/yaosijiaaaaa/LLM-QE-DPO) and merge them, or follow the flow below to train LLM-QE.
+You can download the lora checkpoint of the generator of ExpandR directly from [here] and merge them, or follow the flow below to train it.

 (1) First step: Download the related model